tihomirahristozova/model/entities/Logistics.Wms.WarehouseOrderLines.md

 ### LogisticUnit

-Logistic unit, which should be used in the operation.
-[Filter(multi eq)] [Introduced in version 21.1.1.18]
+Logistic unit, which should be used in the operation. `Filter(multi eq)` `Introduced in version 21.1.1.18`

 _Type_: **[LogisticUnits](Logistics.LogisticUnits.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### Lot

-The lot of the product, which should be used. null for operations, which are not lot-specific, or when any lot can be used.
-[Filter(multi eq)]
+The lot of the product, which should be used. null for operations, which are not lot-specific, or when any lot can be used. `Filter(multi eq)`

 _Type_: **[Lots](Logistics.Inventory.Lots.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### Product

-The product, which should be used for the operation.
-[Filter(multi eq)]
+The product, which should be used for the operation. `Filter(multi eq)`

 _Type_: **[Products](General.Products.Products.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### ProductVariant

-The product variant, which should be used.
-[Filter(multi eq)] [Introduced in version 21.1.1.18]
+The product variant, which should be used. `Filter(multi eq)` `Introduced in version 21.1.1.18`

 _Type_: **[ProductVariants](General.ProductVariants.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### QuantityUnit

-The measurement unit of Quantity. null for operations, which are not quantity-related.
-[Filter(multi eq)]
+The measurement unit of Quantity. null for operations, which are not quantity-related. `Filter(multi eq)`

 _Type_: **[MeasurementUnits](General.MeasurementUnits.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### SerialNumber

-The serial number of the product, which should be used. null for operations, which are not serial number-specific, or when any serial number can be used.
-[Filter(multi eq)]
+The serial number of the product, which should be used. null for operations, which are not serial number-specific, or when any serial number can be used. `Filter(multi eq)`

 _Type_: **[SerialNumbers](Logistics.Inventory.SerialNumbers.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### ToWarehouseLocation

-Destination warehouse location. null for operations, which do not specify destination location.
-[Filter(multi eq)]
+Destination warehouse location. null for operations, which do not specify destination location. `Filter(multi eq)`

 _Type_: **[WarehouseLocations](Logistics.Wms.WarehouseLocations.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### WarehouseLocation

-Location, where the opeartion should be performed. null for operations, which do not require location.
-[Filter(multi eq)]
+Location, where the opeartion should be performed. null for operations, which do not require location. `Filter(multi eq)`

 _Type_: **[WarehouseLocations](Logistics.Wms.WarehouseLocations.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### WarehouseOrder

-The [WarehouseOrder](Logistics.Wms.WarehouseOrderLines.md#warehouseorder) to which this WarehouseOrderLine belongs.
-[Required] [Filter(multi eq)] [Owner]
+The `WarehouseOrder`(Logistics.Wms.WarehouseOrderLines.md#warehouseorder) to which this WarehouseOrderLine belongs. `Required` `Filter(multi eq)` `Owner`

 _Type_: **[WarehouseOrders](Logistics.Wms.WarehouseOrders.md)**
 _Indexed_: **True**